DCAN-Labs/cdni-brain/docs/nordic.md

 NORDIC (**NO**ise **R**eduction with **DI**stribution **C**orrected) is a denoising method that can be applied to functional data.
 For our use cases, each run to be denoised should have separate NIfTI timeseries for each of the magnitude and phase data.

-A Matlab script to apply NORDIC is located at `/home/faird/shared/code/external/utilities/NORDIC/NIFTI_NORDIC.m`

-The recommended method to apply NORDIC denoising is using the **Dcm2bids3 NORDIC wrapper**.
+The recommended method to apply NORDIC denoising is using the **Dcm2bids3 NORDIC wrapper** with the **dcm2bids3** conda environment.
 To use:

 - Make **two** dcm2bids config files for your data: the first for converting everything **except** the phase timeseries, and the second for converting **only** the phase timeseries.
   - Note that Dcm2bids 2.x config files are **not** compatible with Dcm2bids 3!